testssl/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 I am running version (``git log | head -1`` if running from the git repo.
 Otherwise ``testssl.sh -v | grep from``)

-**Before you open an issue please whether this is a known problem by searching the issues**
+**Before you open an issue please consult the [FAQ](https://github.com/testssl/testssl.sh/blob/3.3dev/FAQ.md) and check whether this is a known problem by searching the  [issues](https://github.com/testssl/testssl.sh/issues)**

 Is related to / couldn't find anything